 $\mathit{VI}$ works as a distance metric for clusterings of the same set of nodes.
 In the model used to represent the soccer match, the set of nodes remains constant, except on substitutions and send-offs.
 However, the number of observations affected by these events are so low, that we have ignored their contribution in the model.

-Using base 2 logarithms, $\mathit{VI}$ is measured in bits and describes the balance of information needed to determine one clustering from another. $\mathit{VI}$ is algorithmically simple (it can be computed in $\mathcal{O}(n + k l)$)) and, as mentioned in section \ref{introduction}, it is a true metric \cite{Kraskov2005}, respecting positivity, symmetry, and the triangle inequality.
+Using base 2 logarithms, $\mathit{VI}$ is measured in bits (or shannons) and describes the balance of information needed to determine one clustering from another. $\mathit{VI}$ is algorithmically simple (it can be computed in $\mathcal{O}(n + k l)$)) and, as mentioned before, it is a true metric \cite{Kraskov2005}, respecting positivity, symmetry, and the triangle inequality.

 Using the previous notation, for every individual player $p_{ij} \in \{x_i \cap y_j \}$ his contribution to the overall $\mathit{VI}$ is computed as: